 (c) Exemptions – CCR § 260.236(a) does not apply to the following:

 (1) Any individual who has been registered as an investment adviser or employed or engaged as an investment adviser representative or associated person in any state for two consecutive years immediately before the date of filing an application or notice in this state.
 This provision does not apply to an individual using the exemption in CCR § 260.236(c)(2).

 (2) Any investment adviser representative or associated person employed by or engaged by an investment adviser only to offer or negotiate for the sale of investment advisory services of the investment adviser.

 (3) Any individual who currently holds in good standing one of the following designations: Chartered Financial Analyst (“CFA”) granted by the Association for Investment Management and Research; Chartered Financial Consultant (“ChFC”) awarded by The American College, Bryn Mawr, Pennsylvania; Certified Financial Planner (“CFP”) issued by the Certified Financial Planner Board of Standards, Inc.; Chartered Investment Counselor (“CIC”) granted by the Investment Counsel Association of America; or Personal Financial Specialist (“PFS”) administered by the American Institute of Certified Public Accountants.

-Applicants that must satisfy the qualification requirements set forth under CCR § 260.236 can apply for the Series 65 Examination by filing Form U-10 with FINRA.
+Applicants who must satisfy the qualification requirements set forth under CCR § 260.236 can apply for the Series 65 Examination using FINRA’s Test Enrollment Services System (TESS).